JordanDanielWest/Zero-Day-Ransomware-PwnCrypt-Outbreak/README.md

 ![image](https://github.com/user-attachments/assets/2542925f-a21c-4154-806a-1e40613a3390)

-### 2. Searched the `DeviceProcessEvents` Table
+### 3. Searched the `DeviceProcessEvents` Table

 I next checked the DeviceProcessEvents table in order to determine how the files were encrypted.
-I found evidence of manual `cmd.exe` of powershell running -ExecutionPollicy Bypass to avoid execution restrictions from the `ds9-cisco` account.
+I found evidence of manual `cmd.exe` of powershell running -ExecutionPollicy Bypass to avoid execution restrictions.

 **Query used to locate event:**